 In September 2016, Jiayin Finance adopted a share incentive plan, or the 2016 Share Incentive Plan.
 For information regarding the 2016 Share Incentive Plan, see "Management-Share Incentive Plans-2016 Share Incentive Plan."
 In September 2016 and October 2018, options to purchase 13,321,500 and 2,851,600 shares of Jiayin Finance were issued pursuant to the 2016 Share Incentive Plan to certain of our employees, respectively, among which 4,769,500 options were subsequently canceled.
 As of the date of the prospectus, 11,403,600 options are outstanding.
-All options granted under the 2016 Share Incentive Plan will be canceled upon grant of options under the 2019 Share Incentive Plan to replace such option.
+All options granted under the 2016 Share Incentive Plan will be canceled upon completion of this offering and grant of options under the 2019 Share Incentive Plan to replace such option, whichever is later.